Operated by former employees who volunteer their time. Not endorsed or supported by any company.

 - If approaching 65: "Medicare and You" Download a searchable pdf copy from the official Medicare site.
 Especially see the very helpful flowchart on page 16 and the table on page 69.

-The Hewlett-Packard Alumni Association is an independent volunteer organization of former HP, HP Inc, and Hewlett Packard Enterprise employees – and current employees in the process of leaving.
-Operated by former employees who volunteer their time; not endorsed or supported by the company.
+The Hewlett-Packard Alumni Association is an independent volunteer organization of former HP and Hewlett Packard Enterprise employees – and those in the process of leaving.
+Operated by former employees who volunteer their time; Not endorsed or supported by any company.